therootcompany/greenlock-express.js/README.md

 First and foremost:

-* You MUST run this on the public-facing webserver, *as the webserver*

-Exception: using 'dns-01' (i.e. `le-challenge-route53`) you can validate domains set to private addresses (10.x, 192.168.x, etc).
+* You MUST run this on the public-facing webserver, *as the webserver* (exception: using a 'dns-01' challenge, such as `le-challenge-route53`, you can validate domains set to private addresses - 10.x, 192.168.x, etc)

 Double check each of the following: